Ibrahimjr74/GTSTv7-Ethical-Hacking-course/.obsidian/Further on python.md

 - a class is a blueprint for that object
 -  Example attribute: name : Toshiba,hp,dell..
                  cpu : amd-ryzen,core i5
-                 Use: for Coding, gaming,l istening music
+                 Use: for Coding, gaming, listening music
 ## Creating Objects
 - You can Create many Objects based on1 class
 ```